2018 Bellevue Farmers Market Rules and Application

 Online application is at the bottom of this page.

 The Bellevue Farmers Market (BFM) is a community marketplace consisting of farm vendors and non-farm vendors..
-The market is located at Red Caboose Park and is held every Friday from 3:30pm to 7:30pm (Dusk during the fall months).
-The 2017 market will run from May 12 to September 29.
+The market is located at Red Caboose Park and is held every Friday from 3:30pm to 7:30pm (Ends at dusk during the fall months).
+The 2018 market will run from May 11 to October 26.

 Farm vendors who wish to sell at the market must agree to have their farm visited by a member of The BFM management staff.
-For a cooperative or collective, signage must be displayed for all of the farms represented in a vendor’s booth and product must be clearly defined as to which farm it originates.
+The BFM is a PRODUCER ONLY market.
+NO exceptions will be made.

 All products sold by producers must be grown, raised, or produced within the Tennessee Valley region.
 Exceptions may be made for local merchants and will be reviewed and accepted/denied on a case by case basis.
 A Local merchant is defined as an existing and established business or organization within the Bellevue community, or immediately surrounding area.

 Non-farm vendors must make the product they intend to sell.
-Non-farm vendor items may include soaps, candles, and other handmade items for personal use.
+Non-farm vendor items may include baked goods, jams & jellies, and the like.

 The BFM Management staff maintains the right to accept or deny any vendor.
 Acceptance will be at the discretion of management based on quality, origin of product, and relevance.